Akkarthik1007/react-project-portfolio/README.md

-# ⚛️ AK Projects - React Portfolio
+# ⚛️ React Projects - Portfolio

 A sleek and responsive personal portfolio built using **React JS**, showcasing a collection of web development projects.
 This site reflects my skills in modern front-end technologies and component-based architecture.